redux-offline/redux-offline/README.md

 The function receives the action and a number representing how many times the action has been retried, and should reply with a number representing the amount of milliseconds to wait until the next retry.
-If this method returns `null` or `undefined`, the action will not be retried until the next time the app comes online, is started, or you manually fire an `Offline/SEND` action.
+If this method returns `null` or `undefined`, the action will be discarded.

 #### Change how errors are handled